 The choice of an adequate X-ray observable employed in the internal cluster mass calibration process is vital in cluster cosmology studies.
 Ideally, the X-ray observable employed in the selection process should be adequately included in the selection model and should show a correlation with cluster mass.
-Additionally, if the X-ray observable has negligible variation over the sky and small cosmology dependence, which are not strictly necessary, the computation cost of the forward hierarchical model significantly decreases.
-In this regard, we examine extensively several observables, e.g., extent likelihood \extlike, detection likelihood \detlike, and count-rate, as well as commonly used observables in the literature, e.g., luminosity, gas mass, and the mass proxy $Y_{X}$ in the observer's frame, and their correlation with mass using the \erosita's digital twin \citep{Seppi2022}.
+Additionally, if the X-ray observable has a negligible variation over the sky and a minimal dependence on cosmology (which are not strictly necessary), the computation cost of the forward hierarchical model significantly decreases.
+In this regard, we examine extensively several observables, for instance: the extent likelihood, \extlike, detection likelihood, \detlike, and count-rate.
+In addition, we included commonly used observables in the literature, such as luminosity, gas mass, and the mass proxy $Y_{X}$ in the observer's frame, along with their correlation with mass using the \erosita's digital twin \citep{Seppi2022}.
 Among these observables, we find that the X-ray count rate satisfies all the conditions mentioned above, especially with the clear advantage that it has minimal dependence on the underlying cosmological model.
 Furthermore, the sky variation can be further decreased, and, similarly to how we have divided the counts by exposure map to correct for exposure time variation over the sky, we correct the count rate for line of sight absorption due to hydrogen in the so-called \nh-corrected count rate.